Chloro989/Downloads-organizer-python/README.md

  This is my first project to be posted on github.
 So please adjust your expectations accordingly :) .

-## Requirements
+## Requirements(b01jan)
  The script only uses standard python modules so there is no need to install aditional modules.
  The script itself requires a Python interpreter to run.
 I normally run it in my IDE.

-## How to use
+## How to use(b01jan, chloro)
 Change the directory_path variable in the organizer.py script and then run the script anyway you see fit.

-Alternatively you can run the organize_local_directory.exe to organize the folder where the exe file is located.
+You can use a simple GUI application from main.py, also available from the execution.(chloro)

-## Important
+## Important(b01jan)
  Depending on the size of your (Downloads-) folder it can take quite a while for all the files to move/organize during the first run.
 Don't terminate the script while it's running because that may corrupt some of your files.

+## Changes(chloro)

+Changed the directory_path which was hard corded originally into the downloads path.

+Moved the directory dictionary to another python file .

+Made an GUI app using flet(main.py).

+Made the filtering to cover more programming language(e.g. javascript) and other minor changes.